Eric Chelle names 31-year-old striker for upcoming World Cup play-off - Report

 Speaking with Nigerian legend Segun Odegbami on 90 Minutes with Mathematical on Eagle7FM on Saturday, the Franco-Malian tactician said:

-However, reports from Own Goal indicate that the 31-year-old head coach, Paul Onuachu, is on the provisional list for the upcoming game against Gabon.
+However, reports from Own Goal indicate that 31-year-old Paul Onuachu is on the provisional list for the upcoming game against Gabon.

 The lanky striker last played for the national team in June when the Super Eagles played a 1-1 draw with South Africa before losing 2-1 to Benin in the World Cup qualifiers under Finidi George.